-Families of 9 troops killed in amphibious vehicle to sue
+Heartbroken parents to sue a year after 9 troops died at sea

 Lawyers for the families said they also would have considered suing the military but were prevented by the Feres doctrine, a 1950 decision that says service members cannot sue the federal government for injuries sustained while serving.

-Instead, they are asking the military to support the lawsuit and pull its amphibious assault vehicles out of the water until the problem is resolved.
+Instead, they are asking the military to support the lawsuit and pull its amphibious assault vehicles out of the water until the problem is resolved by the manufacturer.
 The Marine Corps did that for months while the accident was investigated, but recently troops have been back inside them in the water.

 The troops who died were inside a decades-old amphibious vehicle, but lawyers said the newer ones, including a line now in production, have the same issue, which is why they are suing.